 is within the budget or the budget was exceeded.
 We can do this

-using the case
+using the case macro.

-macro are of the form condition : value
+The arguments to the case macro are of the form condition : value

-is the condition expression and value
+in which condition is the condition expression and value is the

-expression evaluates to the value
+value expression.
+The case expression evaluates to the value of

-the first argument for which the corresponding condition
+the first argument for which the corresponding condition evaluates

-case it becomes the default value, to which the case
+case it becomes the default value, to which the case expression

-s of the preceding arguments evaluate to
+evaluates, if the conditions of the preceding arguments evaluate to

 false.